 “It went a little in my mouth!”
 Screamed Erin.

 “It went A LOT in your mouth,” replied Terry a matter of factly.

 After seeing this disturbing feast I took caution when dislodging the toe and survived without taking it down my throat.
 Surprisingly though, it was a lot of hype for nothing.
 It could have been the sweetness of the Yukon Jack or the fact that I had spent 2 days prepping for the moment.
 Either way, the toe touched my lips and I joined the club without engaging my easily tripped gag reflex.

 A Dawson Must Do

-Again, experiencing the sourdough cocktail is just one of those things you have to see to believe and have to do when in town.
-It’s weird.
-It’s gross.
-It’s silly.
-It’s a human toe.
+Again, experiencing the Yukon Jack Sourtoe cocktail is just one of those things you have to see to believe and a must-do if visiting Dawson City.
+It’s weird, it’s gross and it’s silly.

 Yup.
 But it’s the Yukon.
 A little wild, a lot adventurous, and a touch crazy.
-That’s something we can all drink to.
+That’s something we can all drink too.

 What say you?

 Thoughts on the Sourtoe Cocktail in Dawson, Yukon?